Can I Deduct a Day's Wage for Unnotified Absences Under UAE Labor Law? Seeking Advice

 tmrao79

-In most of the cases, we have observed 'Conveyance' from place of residence to the place of work is the main reason of late coming.
-You may help to overcome this and see whether this can bring reduction in late coming and unauthorise absenteeism.
+Rather than deducting salary or initiating disciplinary action for late arrivals or unauthorized absences, please try to find out the reasons behind these issues.
+In most cases, we have observed that 'Conveyance' from the place of residence to the place of work is the main reason for late arrivals.
+You may help to overcome this and see whether this can reduce late arrivals and unauthorized absenteeism.

-Deduction in salary may bring resentiment among employees, unless you follow the steps as suggested by Sri Sai kumar.
+Deductions in salary may cause resentment among employees unless you follow the steps as suggested by Sri Sai Kumar.

 Regards,